 Auction clearance rates, which typically move in line with housing prices, are a little lower in recent months, although they remain well above average in Sydney.

-But other indicators of conditions in the established housing market have remained strong, RBA
+But other indicators of conditions in the established housing market have remained strong, RBA said.

 “Housing turnover has risen over recent quarters and was around the decade-average level in the December quarter, while average vendor discounts and the average time taken to sell a property have both remained close to their decade lows.”